Store

 Teaching resources, methods and supervision techniques

-The "Accompanying a beneficiary of a career guidance assessment" course covers all aspects of supporting young people in developing their career and study plans.
-It is based on a tried and tested method enriched by ORIENTACTION's 12 years of experience in the field of career guidance and school coaching (over 1,000 young people supported).
-The co-founder of the ORIENTACTION group, Dr. Emeric Lebreton, has taught at universities (Classics and DUT), business schools (Audencia) and engineering schools (École des Ponts).
-This training course is an opportunity for him to share his knowledge of these courses and their links with student psychology.
+The training course “Supporting a Participant Through a Career Assessment” covers everything related to guiding young people in developing a career and educational plan.
+It is based on a proven method that has been refined over ORIENTACTION’s 12 years of experience in career guidance and academic coaching (over 1,000 young people supported).
+The co-founder of the ORIENTACTION group, Dr. Emeric Lebreton, has taught at the university level (traditional track and DUT programs) as well as at top business schools (Audencia) and engineering schools (École des Ponts).
+This training course provides him with an opportunity to share his knowledge of academic tracks and their connection to student psychology.

 Asynchronous distance learning is based on a set of documents to be consulted and podcasts to be listened to before the face-to-face or synchronous distance learning part of the course.